 I’m going to continue with this threadbare honesty….I would be disappointed.

 Sexuality is what you are; the chemistry of your corporeal self, given to you by nature, but your politics are your ideology; they are part of who you choose to be.
-It is how you perceive justice, fairness, equality, it is your compassion and your generosity.
+It is how you perceive and process justice, fairness, equality; it is your compassion and your generosity.

-I cannot say that the political “left” or the Democratic Party hold an exclusive lease here or that conservatism does not share any of those values.
-Certainly both sides can claim valuable achievements, and both have conversely shown selfishness and shortsightedness, but there is a core platform to each side and it is from that perspective that I align with one side over the other.
+I cannot say that the political “left” or the Democratic Party hold an exclusive lease here or that conservatism does not share any of those values, but there is a core platform to each side and it is from that perspective that I align with one side over the other.

 I align to the left because of a core value that fights for everyone, not just the privileged or those with the wherewithal or gifts to compete.